Developercop/Developercop/README.md

 - 👀 I’m interested in to know more about data sciense, machine learning and IA
 - 🌱 I’m currently learning about JavaScript and its frameworks.
 PHP as well
 - 💞️ I’m  digital entrepreneur
-- 📫 Colombian Archivist & Lawyer
+- 📫 Colombian Archivist & Software Developer

 <!---
 Developercop/Developercop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.